STANAG 5066 The Standard for Data Applications over HF Radio

-STANAG 5066 "Profile for High Frequency (HF) Radio Data Communication" is a NATO specification to enable applications to communicate efficiently over HF Radio.
+STANAG 5066 "TECHINCAL STANDARDS FOR HF RADIO LINK AYER AND APPLICATION SUPPORT PROTOCOLS" is a NATO specification to enable applications to communicate efficiently over HF Radio.
 STANAG 5066 provides peer protocols that operate above an HF Modem and below the application level.
-STANAG 5066 includes the (mandatory) SIS (Subnet Interface Service) protocol that enables an application to connect to an HF Modem through a STANAG 5066 server over TCP/IP.
+STANAG 5066 includes the (mandatory) SIS (Subnet Interface Service) Access Protocol that enables an application to connect to an HF Modem through a STANAG 5066 server over TCP/IP.
 This enables a clean separation between application and modem.

 The diagram above shows a configuration of three sites communicating by HF Radio, using STANAG 5066 to provide end to end communication between a set of applications.

-The site shown in detail illuatrates how STANAG 5066 fits with applications and hardware.
+The site shown in detail illustrates how STANAG 5066 fits with applications and hardware.
 It comprises:

 - An HF Radio, which is an analogue device.